 An interview with Chris Miller of Frank Correnti Cigars, a family business in Toronto that goes back generations.
-Correnti specializes in hand-rolled cigars using imported Cuban tobacco.
+Correnti specializes in hand-rolled cigars using imported Cuban and Dominican tobacco.
 Many of their clients have their own private label with an exclusive blend of custom-made cigars.
 The walls of their Toronto location are covered with images of statesmen, sports stars and movie celebrities who are regular customers:

 RL: What is the hallmark of good cigar?